-The mind boggling question is how to keep the most precious African apes protected from the most dangerous scourge in modern history, Covid-19.
-With mountain gorilla numbers growing steadily at 1064 individuals and still listed as endangered on the ICUN red list, answers to that question are vital to the continued existence of our cousins.
-Uganda’s rangers, researchers and guides have been briefed, they are ready to protect our African jungle jewels.
+The mind-boggling question is how to keep the most precious African apes protected from the most dangerous scourge in modern history, Covid-19.
+With mountain gorilla numbers growing steadily at 1064 individuals and still listed as endangered on the ICUN red list, answers to that question are vital to our cousins’ continued existence.
+Uganda’s rangers, researchers, and guides have been briefed.
+They are ready to protect our African jungle jewels.

-Gorilla tracking, chimpanzee tracking, and golden monkey tracking are some of the most sought after safaris in Uganda, Rwanda and the Democratic Republic of Congo.
-Of the three countries, Uganda has the largest percentage of the endangered mountain gorillas in its Bwindi Impenetrable Forest, and the other percentage shared by the Virunga Conservation area which is shared by Uganda in Mgahinga Gorilla National Park, Volcanoes National Park in Rwanda and Virunga National Park in the Democratic Republic of Congo.
+Gorilla tracking, chimpanzee tracking, and golden monkey tracking are some of the most sought-after safaris in Uganda, Rwanda, and the Democratic Republic of Congo.
+Of the three countries, Uganda has the most significant percentage of the endangered mountain gorillas in its Bwindi Impenetrable Forest, and the other percentage shared by the Virunga Conservation Area, which Uganda shares in Mgahinga Gorilla National Park, Volcanoes National Park in Rwanda, and Virunga National Park in the Democratic Republic of Congo.
 Chimpanzees and golden monkey tracking are done in Mgahinga National Park and Kibale National Park.

-In the wake of the now a worldwide pandemic due to COVID-19, our way of life has been threatened and changed, mostly in terms of how we relate to each other.
-Just as the coronavirus affects humans, it can also potentially affect gorillas, chimpanzees golden monkeys, and other types of primates, which are already threatened with extinction from human encroachment, poachers, and other diseases.
+In the wake of the COVID-19 Pandemic, our way of life has been threatened and tremendously changed.
+Mostly in terms of how we relate to each other.
+Just as the coronavirus affects humans, it can also potentially affect gorillas, chimpanzees, golden monkeys, and different types of primates, which are already threatened with extinction from human encroachment, poachers, and other diseases.

 How are Nkuringo gorillas faring after the death of their leader?

-Although there is no proven case of the coronavirus being spread from humans to primates, the risk is enormous.
-This is because primates share close to 99% DNA to humans and are therefore susceptible to infections from human respiratory pathogens and infections.
+Although there is no proven case of the coronavirus being spread from humans to primates, the risk is enormous because primates share close to 99% of DNA with humans, therefore susceptible to infections from human respiratory pathogens and diseases.

 Common cold can kill a gorilla thus it is crucial to prevent the spread of the COVID-19 pathogens from humans to the great apes.

-Globally, prevention measures among humans have been put in place which includes social distancing to avoid contracting the disease, however, primates may not abide by this distancing rule and often come close or even touch a tourist.
+Globally, prevention measures among humans have been put in place, including social distancing to avoid contracting the disease.
+However, primates may not abide by this distancing rule and often come close to or even touch a tourist.